helloRupa/redux-lesson/README.md

     - Update the component to use the props you just added (keys from mapStateToProps and mapDispatchToProps)
     - Export the connected component

+## Organizing your code
+Check out this article: https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/

 ## my_react_redux
 If you'd like to see how connect() and Provider might work under the hood, check out the my_react_redux folder.